monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

   - The First Charger

 ## Cave (OEAF014)

-Starborn Outpost Cave, will generate a small starborn force and themed chest.
+Starborn Outpost Cave, will generate a small Starborn force and themed chest.

 - Spawn Conditions:
   - Block Type: OverlayFieldsHillsSmall01 [SFBK:002A4AA0]